macrarazy/PO-Server-Tools/README.md

 ### safeSys (extras/safeSys.js)

-This is a little script ensuring sys exists.
-Useful if you're testing your script in a browser/commonjs.
+This is a little script that ensures sys (and its methods) exists.
+Useful if you're testing your script in a browser/CommonJS.

 It does **NOT** ensure that SESSION exists.
 That might be implemented later.